-Currently, Paribus works only for select retailers, but it’s outstanding enough not to sign up for.
+Currently, the Paribus app works only for select retailers, but it is expected for more and more to be added in 2020.
 Best of all, Paribus is completely free.
 And by that, we mean completely free: no sign-up fee, no ads, no hidden fees.
 It did use to get 30% of all approved refunds as commission for the service, but after a couple of years, Paribus has become 100% free, even to this day.

 So let’s crack on with our Paribus review.